MikeKovarik/gulp-better-rollup/README.md

 To use [unnamed modules](http://requirejs.org/docs/api.html#modulename) for amd, set `amd.id` to an empty string, ex: `.pipe(rollup({amd:{id:''}}))`.

-`intro/outro` is supported, but we encouraged you to use gulps standard plugins like [gulp-header](https://www.npmjs.com/package/gulp-header) and [gulp-footer](https://www.npmjs.com/package/gulp-footer).
+`intro` and `outro` are supported, but we encouraged you to use gulps standard plugins like [gulp-header](https://www.npmjs.com/package/gulp-header) and [gulp-footer](https://www.npmjs.com/package/gulp-footer).

 `sourcemap` and `sourcemapFile` are unsupported.
 Use the standard [gulp-sourcemaps](https://www.npmjs.com/package/gulp-sourcemaps) plugin instead.